vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 [Table Source](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

-On the table we see that irrespective of the entropy length we choose, our word size will never be more than 8 (a byte).
+On the table we see that irrespective of the entropy length we choose, our checksum size will never be more than 8 (a byte).
 So to get the checksum, we generate a SHA256 hash of the entropy and take the first Byte.
 Here is the code to generate the checksum from the entropy:

 ```rust
 fn generate_checksum(ent: Entropy) -> Vec<u8> {